We just spotted a new article on gynecomastia.org discussing the need to help teens with man boobs. We couldn’t agree more!

 There are a variety of ways teens can cope with man boobs while they wait to see if the condition dissipates as hormones level out.
 Searching for resources to help your loved one can make you an ally during this difficult time.

 One way you may be able to show you care is to offer to purchase a compression garment.

 You can also point your loved one to online forums such as the one on gynecomastia.org.
 The value in these communities is not so much the expertise shared, as that varies quite a bit.
 But your teen will be able to connect with others going through the same thing he is, and that can be very comforting.

 If you and your loved one are having challenges discussing gynecomastia—and especially if you think there may be another underlying issue—visiting doctors may be in order.
 Starting with your teen’s pediatrician may make sense, but you may want to find out about their knowledge and philosophy related to man boobs.
 Some know surprisingly little about the condition; some can come off as dismissive.
 On the other hand, some are very experienced and can be reassuring.

-A visit to an endocrinologist can also be helpful.
+A visit to an endocrinologist, although probably not necessary, may also be helpful.
 You may want to have your teen’s hormone levels tested to make sure nothing’s amiss, and a doctor who specializes in the field should be able to discuss gynecomastia in depth.
 We’d also suggest you might go with your loved one to see a plastic surgeon with teen gynecomastia experience, and lots of it.
 Whether or not your teen needs—or chooses—surgery, these doctors have truly seen it all when it comes to man boobs and can provide a great deal of education.

 The Surgical Option